Working Holiday Visas to Canada

 You will need a valid passport that proves you are a citizen of a participating country in the Working Holiday Visa Programme.
 Your passport needs to be valid for at least 14 months from the date you apply, because the Canadian Government will not issue a Letter of Introduction to any applicant whose passport will not remain valid during their time in Canada.

-You will also need to prove you have access to at least $4000 CAD (approximately £2000) when you enter Canada.
+You will also need to prove you have access to at least CA$2,500 when you enter Canada.

 Health and Security

-Immigration officials will only allow you to enter Canada on a Working Holiday Visa if you have declared any medical problems and or previous criminal convictions.
+Immigration officials will only allow you to enter Canada on a Working Holiday Visa if you have declared any medical conditions and or previous criminal convictions.

 Under the Immigration and Refugee Protection Act of Canada, the Government reserves the right to deny you entry if they feel you would burden its health services or pose a security risk to Canadian residents.
 If you do have any serious medical conditions or health issues, be sure to declare them first.
 If you have minor offences like drink driving, assault, or public nuisance, the Canadian Government will also need to be informed prior to your entry to the country.